 Hours and minutes to a maximum of 23:59 can be set.

-If the reading occurs within 1 hour of the start of the operation, the elapsed time clock is used.
-The meter also uses elapsed time for all average readings.
-Elapsed time is expressed in minutes and seconds to a maximum of 59:59.
+The meter uses elapsed time for all MIN MAX readings.
+Elapsed time is expressed in minutes and seconds to a maximum of 59:59 and then changes to hours and minutes.

 To change the 24-hour clock: